-With The Banshees of Inisherin set for release later this year, the trio of Martin McDonagh, Colin Farrell and Brendan Gleeson will reunite as they return to our screens for the first time since their 2008 cult classic, In Bruges.
+The trio of Martin McDonagh, Colin Farrell and Brendan Gleeson reunited for the hit movie The Banshees of Inisherin and it was the first time they starred in a movie together since their 2008 cult classic, In Bruges.

 Hilarious, tragic and brimming with pathos, the story of two guilt-stricken hitmen hiding out in the idyllic Belgian city after a job gone wrong continues to be adored by its fanbase.
 Almost 14 years since its release, In Bruges' unique mix of dark comedy, morality, and delicious one-liners have become part of pop culture and to many, it’s one of the finest films of the 21st century.